NREL/resstock/measures/ResStockArguments/README.md

 **Heat Pump: Backup Sizing Methodology**

 The auto-sizing methodology to use when the heat pump backup capacity is not provided.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-hvac-sizing-control'>HPXML HVAC Sizing Control</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-hvac-sizing-control'>HPXML HVAC Sizing Control</a>) is used.

 - **Name:** ``heat_pump_backup_sizing_methodology``
 - **Type:** ``Choice``